Scheduled MonumentsWalesDaylight Rock Mesolithic Site

 What is Daylight Rock Mesolithic Site?

-Daylight Rock is a Mesolithic cave site located in Pembrokeshire, Wales, designated as a scheduled ancient monument under the reference PE426.
+Daylight Rock is a Mesolithic cave site located in Pembrokeshire, Wales, and represents evidence of human activity during the post-glacial hunter-gatherer period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE426.

 What period does Daylight Rock Mesolithic Site date from?

 Daylight Rock Mesolithic Site dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Daylight Rock Mesolithic Site?